fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 See our [docker-compose.yaml](https://github.com/jellyfish-dev/jellyfish/blob/main/docker-compose.yaml), which we use in our integration tests for an example.
 * `JF_DIST_COOKIE` - used to group Jellyfishes in a cluster.<br/>
 Defaults to `jellyfish_cookie`.<br/>
-Use different cookies to create multiple clusters on the same machine.
+Use different cookies to create multiple clusters on the same machine.<br/>
 **Important**: cookie does not provide any cryptographic security.
 Its only purpose is to prevent a node from connecting to a cluster with which it is not intended to communicate.